Read an article by Billy Planer about the Etgar 36 philosophy on social action trips.

-Participants will learn about the struggles of African Americans to gain equality in the 1950s & 60s as well as discover how Jews were involved in Civil Rights struggle.
+Participants will learn about the struggles of African Americans to gain equality in the 1950s & 60s as well as discover how Jews were involved in the Civil Rights struggle.
 Participants will walk away understanding why Jews, as people who have known oppression, must care and act when others are oppressed.
 The journey can include Atlanta, Montgomery, Selma, and Birmingham.
 Visits include the Equal Justice Initiative Legacy Museum and Memorial to the victims of lynching, Freedom Park, the site where Leo Frank was lynched, the Rosa Parks Museum, the Martin Luther King Center/Auburn Ave. district, Ebenezer Baptist Church, walking across the Edmund Pettus Bridge, the 16th Street Baptist Church, and the Birmingham Civil Rights Institute, and learn about the current fight against voter suppression with Fair Fight 2020.

 The Etgar 36 staff serves as educators, discussion leaders, & logistic planners for your trip.

 Expand your students’ minds and world by taking them on a journey during the school year!